-Back to Basics: So, what exactly is a truffle?10 Feb 2014, by Truffle Restaurants in
+Back to Basics: So, what exactly is a truffle?10 Feb 2014, by Truffle Faves in

 I’m sure you’ve heard of truffles before, but we’re not talking about the chocolate kind here!
 So if they’re not made of chocolate, what exactly are they?

 Truffles are often misunderstood as being foreign and difficult to use.
 But the truth is, truffles are cultivated in North America and considered the diamond of the kitchen.
 A truffle is the fruit (like an apple to an apple tree) of an underground mushroom.